End of Financial Year Checklist for Small Businesses

 Use STP-enabled software to simplify this process and avoid any hiccups come tax time.
 It’s essential for small business owners to stay on top of this to keep things running smoothly.

 Ensuring timely super contributions not only keeps you compliant but also shows your employees you care about their financial future.
-The end of the financial year is a great time to make sure everything is in order.
+It’s also a great time to prepare for upcoming Payday Superannuation obligations.

 Employee Payment Summaries